2004 Atlantic hurricane season

-The 2004 Atlantic hurricane season was a very deadly, destructive, and extremely active Atlantic hurricane season, with over 3,200 deaths and more than $61 billion (2004 USD, $95.77 billion 2022 USD) in damage.
+The 2004 Atlantic hurricane season was a very deadly, destructive, and extremely active Atlantic hurricane season, with over 3,200 deaths and more than $60.4 billion (2004 USD) in damage.
 (Note: All damage figures are in 2004 USD, unless otherwise noted) More than half of the 16 tropical cyclones brushed or struck the United States.
 Due to the development of a Modoki El Niño – a rare type of El Niño in which unfavorable conditions are produced over the Eastern Pacific instead of the Atlantic basin due to warmer sea surface temperatures farther west along the equatorial Pacific - activity was above average.
 The season officially began on June 1 and ended on November 30, though the season's last storm, Otto, dissipated on December 3, extending the season beyond its traditional boundaries.
 The first storm, Alex, developed offshore of the Southeastern United States on July 31, one of the latest dates on record to see the formation of the first system in an Atlantic hurricane season.
 It brushed the Carolinas and the Mid-Atlantic, causing one death and $7.5 million (2004 USD) in damage.
-Several storms caused only minor damage, including tropical storms Bonnie, Earl, Hermine, and Matthew.
-In addition, hurricanes Danielle, Karl, and Lisa, Tropical Depression Ten, Subtropical Storm Nicole and Tropical Storm Otto had no effect on land while tropical cyclones.
+Several other storms caused only minor impacts, if any.
 The season was the first to exceed 200 units in accumulated cyclone energy (ACE) since 1995, mostly from Hurricane Ivan, which produced the highest ACE out of any storm this season.
 Ivan generated the second-highest ACE in the Atlantic, only behind the 1899 San Ciriaco Hurricane.